awsdocs/aws-client-vpn-administrator-guide/doc_source/troubleshooting.md

      $ ping -s 1480 8.8.8.8 -M do
      ```

-   If you cannot ping an IP address with a payload larger than 1400 bytes, open the Client VPN endpoint `.ovpn` configuration file using your preferred text editor, and add the following:
+   If you cannot ping an IP address with a payload larger than 1400 bytes, open the Client VPN endpoint `.ovpn` configuration file using your preferred text editor, and add the following\.

    ```
    mssfix 1328